Nanosync/moodapp/README.md

 ### Running tests locally

+#### Prerequisites
-You will need to install a local instance of MongoDB to ensure that the tests may run.
-Then, clone the repository and run the following commands:
+- Local instance of MongoDB

+Clone the repository and execute the following commands:

 `npm install`